astronomer/docs/astro/ci-cd-templates/github-actions.md

    - `ASTRO_API_TOKEN`: The value for your Workspace or Organization API token.

-2. In your project repository, create a new YAML file in `.github/workflows` that includes the following configuration. the following template sets your Deployment API credentials as environment variables, makes sure it uses the most recent Astro CLI version, checks to see if only DAG files have changes, and then either completes a full code deploy or a DAG-only code deploy.
+2. In your project repository, create a new YAML file in `.github/workflows` that includes the following configuration.
+When you make a commit to a specified branch, this workflow sets your Deployment API credentials as environment variables, installs the latest version of the Astro CLI, checks to see if your `dags` folder has changes, and then either completes a full code deploy or a DAG-only code deploy.

     ```yaml